yansyaf/jajak/README.md

 1. `go install`
 1. run `<one-of-cmd>` for example: `jajakhttp`
 1. cd test & `go test` this will compile and run the test in folder test or alternatively if you want just re-test without re-compile the test code, then from `<root-folder>` run ```go test github.com/toshim45/jajak/test```
-1. install go-swagger, generate the swagger-spec json, see [here](https://goswagger.io)
+1. install go-swagger, generate the swagger-spec json, `swagger generate spec -o swagger.json` see [here](https://goswagger.io)
 1. run `swagger serve <swagger-spec.json> --port=<swagger-port> --host=<api-ip-address>` --no-ui --no-open
 1. deploy swagger ui (if you use docker, available at docker hub), configure your swagger-ui to consume this <swagger-spec.json> running in port <swagger-port>